 The library contains roughly 120.000 titles, including serial publications, 30.000 booklets/pamphlets, 200 periodicals on active subscription and a large collection of the organisational prints of the labour and union organizations as well as from other social movements.

 The majority of the collections are searchable through our online library catalogue.
 Some older prints are however only searchable through the older manual card and note catalogues which are only accessible at our premises.

 The library acquires literature on the praxis, theory and history of the labour movement.
-Other themes of interest, provided they in some way touch upon the labour movement are: social sciences, social politics, social issues, peace and disarmament, history, biography, education, workers’ education, literature, workers’ literature (including fiction), political economy, technology, industry and communication, as well as art and music.
+Other themes of interest, provided they in some way are related to the labour movement are social sciences, social politics, social issues, peace and disarmament, history, biography, education, workers’ education, literature, workers’ literature (including fiction), political economy, technology, industry and communication, as well as art and music.
 The library also contains all the printed material of the Swedish labour movement.